 - Organic oat cereal is a popular breakfast choice in Western countries.
 Serve it with nuts and fruits for maximizing nutritional value.

 - You can use organic whole oats as a substitute in most whole grain recipes.
 They taste particularly well in a pilaf.
 If you are looking for the healthiest alternatives, use organic oats.

 - Vegans can make organic oat milk by processing soaked kernels in a blender with some water.
 Flavor this healthy non-dairy drink with honey and vanilla.

 Note that organic oats are naturally gluten-free, so they are safe for most people.
-As our kernels are whole for sprouting, you can’t cook this type of grain in the microwave.
 If you are pressed for time, it’s best to pre-cook seeds over the weekend and store them in the fridge in an airtight container.
-Freezing doesn’t damage organic oats when they are dry, and you can even sprout them afterward.
+Freezing doesn’t damage organic oats when they are dry.